 Such applications require the freshest possible data, and so the system needs to be able to ingest data in realtime and make it available for querying, also in realtime.

-Data for such apps, tends to be event data, for wide range of actions, coming from multiple sources, and so the data comes in at a very high velocity and tends to be highly dimensional.
+Data for such apps tend to be event data, for a wide range of actions, coming from multiple sources, and so the data comes in at a very high velocity and tends to be highly dimensional.

 Queries are triggered by end-users interacting with apps - with queries per second in hundreds of thousands, with arbitrary query patterns, and latencies are expected to be in milliseconds for good user-experience.